dylanlott/vedh/.planning/STATE.md

 - [Phase ?]: Task 1's scanner.go rewrite deliberately does not depend on sections.go (Task 2's file); header words are recognized well enough to never become an Entry, with real drop/warning/preselect semantics added only in Task 2, keeping the tasks independently buildable.
 - [Phase ?]: D-11's dropped-section header row is accounted for via its own summary warning (attributed to the header's SourceLine), not via DroppedSectionRows -- this is the assignment that makes the no-row-disappears invariant balance exactly.
 - [Phase ?]: REQ-ACT-001 not marked complete: also claimed by plan 01-06 (not yet executed), following 01-01-SUMMARY.md precedent
+- [Phase ?]: D-09/D-10 printing resolution: card_names is a plain incrementally-refreshed table (not a materialized view); GiST gist_trgm_ops chosen over GIN for card_names' trigram index because D-03 requires below-cutoff nearest matches; DeckPreviewEntry.SetCode/CollectorNumber/Category (declared since 01-01, never wired) now populated for every entry as a Rule 2 fix, since D-10's 'keeps the parsed set code on the entry' criterion is otherwise untestable at the GraphQL boundary.

 ### Pending Todos